 What can I do if I cannot repay my loans at this time?

 The government offers something called a Repayment Assistance Plan.
 Under this program, your monthly student loan payments could be reduced, or you may not have to make any payments.
 How much your monthly payment is reduced, or whether you pay at all is informed by how much you earn or whether you are employed at all.
+You must reapply for this plan every six months.

 What can I do if I’m in default of my student loans?